tibs/redis-talk/story.rst

 Several of those should be familiar to Python programmers.

-NB: Probably better to do the following examples using Python.
+NB: Probably sufficient to show the Python examples only, and not the redis-cli equivalents.

 NB: Probably want to talk about what the Python library I'm using does with respect to being given a string instead of a byte string (but avoid this in the examples by always using a byte string).

 NB: Be prepared to explain why ``StrictRedis`` rather than ``Redis``.

+NB: Have a list (just a summary) to hand of all the operations that can be done on each value type, and on keys.

 ----